streaver/vue-preferences/README.md

 // suppose you defined the following preference for saving the site's locale const locale = preference('locale', { defaultValue: 'en' });

-// obtains the value stored in localStorage under the key "locale" or returns default: "en" console.log('Current locale is:', locale.get());
+// obtains the value stored in the storage (by default localStorage) under the key "locale" or returns default: "en" console.log('Current locale is:', locale.get());

 // prints "Current locale is: en"